Interfraternity Council (IFC)

 Phi Delta Theta

 The Brothers of Phi Delta Theta are brought together by their three cardinal principles, friendship, moral rectitude, and sound learning.
 Through these influences, ΦΔΘ NJ Gamma chapter creates opportunities to becoming the greatest version of yourself.
 Phi Delta Theta's philanthropic energies go towards the ALS Association; their colors are azure and argent."

 Phi Kappa Theta

 The Phi Beta Chapter of ΦKΘ is the oldest fraternity on campus.
 "Phi Kaps" are brought together through four values: fraternal: duty to man, intellectual: duty to self and parents, social: duty to society, and spiritual: duty towards God.
 Their philanthropy is The Children's Miracle Network Hospitals, which provides funding for Children's Hospitals around the country.
-With the only alumni foundation on campus, brothers stay together long after graduation.
+With the largest alumni network, brothers stay together long after graduation.
 Their colors are white, gold, and cardinal purple.

-Founded at Seton Hall in Spring 2018, Delta Upsilon is not your typical fraternity.
+Founded at Seton Hall in spring 2018, Delta Upsilon ΔY is not your typical fraternity.
 Our non-secret heritage and our dedication to creating a modern fraternity experience help us in Building Better Men.

 United Greek Council Fraternities

 The Iota Rho chapter of AΦA aims for manly deeds, scholarship, and love for all mankind.
 AΦA has evolved into a primarily service organization and has addressed social issues such as apartheid, AIDS, urban housing, and other issues of interest to people of color.
 Their colors are black and old gold.